 While its gameplay is a simple combination of visual novel and point and click, Spirit Hunter: Death Mark has a cult following – due in no small part to its gripping story and spine-tingling artwork.
 You play as a man with no memories – not even his name – who finds an unusual bitemark-like scar on his arm.
 Arriving in a mansion with other people who sport the same scar, the group discovers that they’re all cursed by spirits, and, as long as they have the mark on their body, their days are numbered.

 You then embark on a nerve-jangling journey, facing off against spirits and essentially exorcising them to save yourself and the other mark bearers.
 Each ghost has a dark and tragic past, which you must unwind and resolve if you hope to see another day.
 Like Paranormasight, Spirit Hunter: Death Mark does lack voice acting, but the spooky sounds and music do a lot of heavy lifting.
 Just be wary that it does handle some very dark themes that may not be suitable for all audiences.

 Spirit Hunter: NG

-Okay, I know we’ve already got Paranormasight on this list, but I can’t resist adding just one more Japanese visual novel.
+Okay, I know we’ve already got the first one on this list, but I just can’t resists this sublime companion story.
 Spirit Hunter: NG dives into the twisted world of urban legends, dragging you along on a horrifying game of life and death as you attempt to save yourself and those most important to you.

-And there we have it – our top picks for the best horror games on Switch and mobile, and a couple of frightful freebies chucked in for good measure.
+And there we have it – our top picks for the best horror games in 2023.
 Of course, if I put every horror game I wanted in this list, we’d be here until next Halloween, so I’ll leave it there for now.
 In the meantime, if you fancy bricking yourself elsewhere, check out our list of the best Roblox horror games, featuring scares in the form of Rainbow Friends, Roblox Doors, and more.